 The development of complex projects requires a wide range of expertise.
 The CareSearch Project uses skills and knowledge from various fields and disciplines such as medicine, sociology, education, marketing and informatics.
 A network of individuals and groups has also contributed to the project's development.
 There are two formal groups.

 - CareSearch Management Group: Provides strategic guidance and direction.
 Reviews and endorses the Network's structure and content

 - National Advisory Group: Acts as a reservoir of knowledge, skills and networks for the Knowledge Network project.
 Provides a sounding body and an exchange point for promotion and linkage into constituencies

 In addition the Project Team comprises full time, part-time and casual staff with backgrounds in medicine, nursing, social work, librarianship, marketing, informatics and research.

-Associate Professor Jennifer Tieman is Director of the Knowledge Network Project.
-Associate Professor Jennifer Tieman and Professor David Currow are Co Chief Investigators for the project.
+Professor Jennifer Tieman is CareSearch Director and Chief Investigator for the project.

 A large number of people throughout Australia volunteer their time and expertise in developing resources for the network.
 Their contributions are recognised in our Acknowledgements pages.

 Last updated 30 October 2017